 My name is Michael Vizdos.
 I am a Certified Scrum Trainer and co-author of probably one of the only geek books that begins: “It was a dark and stormy night…”.

-If you would like to find out more information about how to engage me outside of the workshop setting (I actually work with clients for a living!), please read this (including an option of remote support).
-If you are interested in my professional background, my current resume is available here.
-You can also review my profile by selecting the LinkedIn icon to the left or click here.
+If you would like to find out more information about how to engage me outside of the workshop setting (I actually work with clients for a living!), please review my available services.
+You can also review my professional profile at LinkedIn or at the Scrum Alliance.

 Certified Scrum Master Workshop Overview